Dedicated to the memory of all the men and women of the Bridgnorth area who died during the two World Wars.

 Henry Beddoes was the son of Henry Beddoes, a general labourer, and his wife, Susan.
 They lived in Railway Street.
 After leaving school, Henry worked as a builder's labourer.

-Henry served with the 7th Battalion King’s Shropshire Light Infantry arriving in France on 2nd October, 1915.
+Henry appears to have enlisted in September 1914.
+He served with the 7th Battalion King's Shropshire Light Infantry arriving in France on 2nd October, 1915.
 He would have seen action with the Battalion in the Ypres salient in the winter of 1915/16, on the Somme in July 1916, at Bazentin Ridge and Serre on the Ancre.
 In 1917 the Battalion was in action at Arras and the Scarpe, and at Polygon Wood (in the Third Battle of Ypres).

 Private Beddoes was awarded the Victory and British Medals and the 15 Star.
 His death was reported in the Bridgnorth Journal on 19th January, 1918.